neclimdul/marketo-rest/docs/Lead/Api/BulkExportActivitiesApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$export_id = "export_id_example"; // string | Id of export batch job.
+$export_id = 'export_id_example'; // string | Id of export batch job.
-$range = "range_example"; // string | To support partial retrieval of extracted data, the HTTP header \"Range\" of type \"bytes\" may be specified.
+$range = 'range_example'; // string | To support partial retrieval of extracted data, the HTTP header \"Range\" of type \"bytes\" may be specified.
 See RFC 2616 \"Range Retrieval Requests\" for more information.
 If the header is not set, the entire contents will be returned.

 try {
     $result = $apiInstance->getExportActivitiesFileUsingGET($export_id, $range);